MUSIC MAN History

 Battery Cover

-The original metal plate design continued until 1995.
+The original metal plate from the early models continued to be used until 1995.

 MUSIC MAN/StingRay 20th Anniversary 1996

-This instrument is an anniversary model commemorating the 20th anniversary of StingRay's birth.
+This model is an anniversary edition commemorating the 20th anniversary of the StingRay.

-It features a special specification with a flame maple top and mahogany back body.
+It features a special configuration with a flamed maple top and mahogany back and sides.

 Battery Box